PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: PRISMA: Proposed Unified Framework for Solving PDEs

-subject to some initial and boundary conditions where $\ba \in \mathcal{A}$ represents the parameter field of the PDE (e.g., material coefficients or source terms), $\bu \in \mathcal{U}$ denotes the solution field, and $\mathcal{N}$ is a non-linear differential operator.
-There are two main classes of problems when solving PDEs: (i) the \textit{forward problem}, where we want to generate $\bu$ given observations of parameters, $\ba_\text{obs}$, and the \textit{inverse problem}, where we want to generate $\ba$ given observations of $\bu_\text{obs}$.
-Optionally, we may have sparsity or noise in $\ba_\text{obs}$, $\bu_\text{obs}$, or both, arising from incomplete or inaccurate observations.

-We consider a \textit{unified framework} for solving both forward and inverse problems by training a single model to learn the joint probability of $(\ba, \bu)$ conditioned on any partial set of observations, $(\ba_{\text{obs}}, \bu_{\text{obs}})$.
+We first present a unified problem statement for solving PDEs using conditional modeling paradigm.
+We consider a common framework for solving both forward and inverse problems by training a single model to learn the joint probability of $(\ba, \bu)$ conditioned on any partial set of observations, $(\ba_{\text{obs}}, \bu_{\text{obs}})$.
+Concretely, we model $(\ba,\bu)\sim p_\theta(\ba,\bu\mid \ba_{\text{obs}},\bu_{\text{obs}},\bM_a,\bM_u)$, i.e., $(\ba_{\text{obs}},\bu_{\text{obs}},\bM_a,\bM_u)\rightarrow(\ba,\bu)$.
+Mask-based conditioning has also been explored in prior diffusion models for arbitrarily conditioned physical-field diffusion~\citep{long2025arbitrarily}; here, masks serve as a unified task interface.
 To encode varying configurations of input observations in the conditioning of the joint model, we introduce binary masks $(\bM_a, \bM_u)$ that serve two uses: (i) they indicate the sparsity patterns in $\ba_{\text{obs}}$ and $\bu_{\text{obs}}$, and (ii) they specify whether we are solving the forward or inverse problem.
 A value of 1 in these masks indicates that an observation is present, while 0 indicates no observation.
 Table \ref{tab:prisma_configs_mask} summarizes the different configurations of input conditions that result in different problem settings, unifying forward and inverse problems as well as full and sparse observations.